MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 ## Create Azure Active Directory applications

 To acquire the tokens required to call the Dynamics 365 Fraud Protection APIs, your services will utilize Azure Active Directory (Azure AD) applications.
-You can configure these by using the Real-time APIs tool, which leads you through the required steps.
-You can also manually configure your Azure AD applications if desired.
+You can configure these by using the **Real-time APIs** tool, which leads you through the required steps.
+You can also [manually configure your Azure AD applications](azure-apps-portal-powershell.md) if desired.

-To use the tool, select Configuration in the navigation, and then select Real-time APIs.
+To use the tool, select **Configuration** in the navigation, and then select **Real-time APIs**.
 Complete the form to create your app.
 We recommend creating one AAD application for each environment you operate.

 The following fields are required: